danja/dog/README.md

 ### Status

+**2018-03-31** : up to about 40 opcodes (untested).
+Made a minimal assembler in Python, should be enough for testing.
+(It takes opcode/hex value map directly from defines in the C source, so will be in sync).

-**2018-03-30** : now implemented 7 instructions for each of acc A & B (refactored to use same routines)
+2018-03-30 : now implemented 7 instructions for each of acc A & B (refactored to use same routines)

 2018-03-30 : some tidying/refactoring.
 Decided to create a dedicated 8-bit stack (ALU Stack) for experimenting with stack-oriented programming and maths.
 Added controls (two-button) to allow display of register contents.
 (see https://en.wikipedia.org/wiki/Stack-oriented_programming_language https://www.forth.com/starting-forth/2-stack-manipulation-operators-arithmetic/ )